 Monday morning, after showering and dressing in my Saint Clare Hotel room, I left twenty dollars for the maid with a note saying it was for her so she wouldn’t turn it in as lost.
 I went down to the restaurant for breakfast before going to Santa Clara University Parents' Day, the official purpose of my trip.

 Watching the businessmen read their paper, before rushing off to do a "deal", I mused how hubby dove into his newspaper with coffee in the morning before all else, including conversation with me.
 As I poured tea from its pot, I mused it was a male trait then realized but refused to admit.

 My family assumptions are so wrong.

 A huge, ugly revelation was churning in my mind's gut.
 I gulped it down with sugar in the tea, an additive I never use.

 Like acidic vomit, it surged up to my brain stem.
 I tried to mentally swallow it back, choked and it retched up uncontrollably into the memory cells of my brain, its acid etching them forever.

-Please God, no, please don't let me think it!
+Please God, no, please God don't let me think it!

 My desperate plea swept aside, in gut-wrenching mental heaves it came up, in waves.

 Mom was a whore!
 Mom was a whore!
 Mom was a whore!